St. Vincent de Paul Church (Manhattan)

-The Parish of St. Vincent de Paul was a national parish of the Roman Catholic Archdiocese of New York.
-Founded in 1841, it was dedicated to serve the needs of the French-speaking population of the city.
-The parish church was located at 123 West 23rd Street, New York, New York.
-The parish was closed in January 2013.
+St. Vincent de Paul Church was a national parish of the Archdiocese of New York for Francophone Catholics in Lower Manhattan.
+Named for Vincent de Paul and founded in 1841, the church was located at 123 West 23rd Street and first staffed by the Fathers of Mercy.
+It was closed in January 2013.

 History

 Origins

-The Roman Catholic Church in France had been devastated by the social upheavals of the French Revolution.
+The Catholic Church in France had been devastated by the social upheavals of the French Revolution.
 Much of the population was in deep economic misery, and the level of religious knowledge, after the destruction of church institutions which had been built up over centuries, was dismal.
 A strong need was felt for a re-evangelization of the nation.
-In 1808 the Society of the Fathers of Mercy were founded by the Abbé Jean-Baptiste Rauzan in Lyons in response to this need.
+In 1808 the Society of the Fathers of Mercy were founded by the Abbé Jean-Baptiste Rauzan in Lyon in response to this need.
 They formed bands of Catholic priests who would go from door to door, if needed, to invite people to the parish missions which they would preach.
 Through these, they worked to give the French people knowledge and help them commit to their traditional Catholic faith.

 Given their experience in working with populations who had lost touch with the institutions of the Catholic faith, several Catholic bishops in the United States invited the members of the society to come as missionaries to the nation, then a vast mission territory.
 In October 1839, one of the founders of the Society, Charles Auguste Marie Joseph, Count of Forbin-Janson, the exiled Bishop of Nancy in France, arrived in New York City to start a nationwide preaching tour for which he had been authorized by Pope Gregory XVI.
 Finding no place of worship for the French-speaking people of the city, he learned that the French-speaking population was starting to attend services in the Protestant Huguenot churches, as they were conducted in French.
 In his sermon in French in a Mass he celebrated at St. Peter's Church, he challenged the French Catholic community of the city to establish a French-speaking church.
 (Prior to 1964 only the sermon and announcements were in the vernacular language.)
 To help in the endeavor, he contributed $6,500 from his own vast wealth to start the construction of the church.

 Property was acquired on the northwest corner of Canal Street and Broadway.
 Forbin-Janson returned to the city on various occasions during his mission to check on the progress of the building.
 Meanwhile, with the help of another significant donation from his personal funds, the Fathers of Mercy acquired the newly founded Spring Hill College from the Diocese of Mobile in Alabama.
 With this, the Society established itself in the United States.